Oprah Winfrey Network: Development

-After becoming Discovery Communications' new CEO in 2007, David Zaslav found Discovery Health to be underperforming along with its other digital cable networks launched in the last decade, and taking in significantly lower carriage fees in comparison to the company's namesake, Discovery Channel.
-As a result, he began to explore the possibility of re-launching the channel as a joint venture with another partner.
+After becoming Discovery Communications' new CEO in 2007, David Zaslav found Discovery Health to be underperforming along with its other digital cable networks launched in the last decade, and having significantly lower carriage fees in comparison to the company's namesake, Discovery Channel.
+As a result, he began to explore the possibility of relaunching the channel as a joint venture with another partner.
 Zaslav's wife was an avid reader of Oprah Winfrey's O magazine (a joint venture with Hearst Corporation); believing that her values could serve as the basis for a cable network, he contacted Winfrey's agents to hold a meeting in April 2007.
-On January 15, 2008, Discovery Communications officially announced that it had entered into a joint venture with Winfrey's studio Harpo Productions, under which it would re-launch Discovery Health as "OWN: The Oprah Winfrey Network", in the second half of 2009.
+On January 15, 2008, Discovery Communications officially announced that it had entered into a joint venture with Winfrey's studio Harpo Productions, under which it would relaunch Discovery Health as "OWN: The Oprah Winfrey Network", in the second half of 2009.

 Winfrey would serve as the chairwoman of the channel, which was expected to deal in factual programming oriented towards her personal philosophy of "living your best life"; this would include topics such as health, love, parenting, and spirituality.
 Discovery provided $100 million in funding, and Harpo provided access to its library and Winfrey's website, Oprah.com.
-As it was still under contract with CBS Television Distribution through May 2011, her existing syndicated talk show The Oprah Winfrey Show was not expected to air on OWN, but there was a possibility that a spiritual continuation or successor to the program could air on OWN in the future.
+As it was still under contract with CBS Television Distribution through May 2011, her existing syndicated talk show The Oprah Winfrey Show could not initially air on OWN, but there was a possibility that a spiritual continuation or successor to the program could air on OWN in the future.

 Winfrey and her long-time partner Stedman Graham had discussed the idea of forming her own channel as early as 1992.
 After Winfrey demonstrated discontent over "confrontational" talk shows on television, Graham suggested that she should form an "Oprah Winfrey Network" if she were dissatisfied with the current state of television.
 OWN was not Winfrey's first cable television venture, having been co-founder of the women's cable network Oxygen.
 However, her involvement was limited to being an investor and eventually offering it an after-show component, Oprah After the Show, after deciding not to offer her reruns to the network; Winfrey distanced herself from Oxygen when discussing OWN, stressing the importance of actually having influence over programming when participating in such ventures.